Jul 29, 2020

-- The Schrodinger’s Model: I am going to age myself on this one but when I took chem in high school a million years ago, my basic understanding of the atomic model was absolutely from Bohr (the electrons orbit the nucleus like the planets orbit around the sun).
+The Schrodinger’s Model: I am going to age myself on this one but when I took chem in high school a million years ago, my basic understanding of the atomic model was absolutely from Bohr (the electrons orbit the nucleus like the planets orbit around the sun).
 So I was entertained and ashamed to learn I had (for all these years) survived without the correct knowledge of the electron placement within the atom.
 The Schrodinegr’s model is the modern atomic model.
 The electrons live in a three dimensional space called orbitals.
 Orbitals change shape based on the second quantum number, and there are four diffrent orbital shapes.
-Awesome!

-- Unsure who shares my enthusiasm here, why do I enjoy 3d models of orbitals so much?
+Unsure who shares my enthusiasm here, why do I enjoy 3d models of orbitals so much?
 It is a very relatable concept for me as a designer.
 There are rotations, manipulations of size, variations of intersecting points, and all the things that make me happy as a visual human.
 Data visualization is a heavy hitter in many industries.
 As designers and scientists, we are finding innovative ways to approach big data and make it seem more digestible.
 Data viz is an effective way to share statistics and analyze results.
 But even more exciting than that is when data is modeled in the 3d environment.
 Imagine these models in virtual reality…next quarter I’ll be working on a VR data viz project and these models just might make an appearance.

-- Back in the real world: the lab has become my favorite part of gen chem I. I appreciate the combination of working with my hands and applying the concepts that seem arbitrary in lecture.
+Back in the real world: the lab has become my favorite part of chem.
+I appreciate the combination of working with my hands and applying the concepts that seem arbitrary in lecture.
 The atomic spectra lab was my favorite so far.
-It reinforced the quantum mechanics concepts and associated equations all while I got to observe and test color, light, and fire.
+It reinforced the quantum mechanics concepts and formulas all while I got to observe and test color, light, and fire.
 “Good times” as Sorensen would say.
 I was intrigued by the first part of the lab where I observed the various gases in tubes through the spectroscope and recorded each element’s “atomic fingerprint” as a colorful spectrum.
 The second part of the lab was right up my alley!
 I took wood splints soaked in metal solution (with chloride) and held them over a flame to observe and record the flame color.
 Orange, blue, red, fuschia, neon flames.
 These tests were both good applications of measuring the change of energy when an electron moves up and down levels.